 Home/Canada/Alberta Guide

-Provincial Nominee Program (PNP), healthcare registration, and driver licensing guidelines.
+Provincial Nominee Program (PNP) streams, public healthcare enrollment, sales tax rates, and driver licensing rules in Alberta.

 Alberta features the lowest tax regime in Canada, with no provincial sales tax (only 5% GST), making Calgary and Edmonton highly attractive to corporate offices and families.